Member of Technical Staff

 This is the personal website of Brydon Eastman.
 I am an Applied Mathematician and just defended my Ph.D. at the University of Waterloo (May, 2022) in the Math Medicine Lab under the supervision of Mohammad Kohandel.
 Previously I obtained an M.Sc. from McMaster University under the supervision of Gail Wolkowicz and a B.Sc.
 (Hons) from Redeemer University.
 I am grateful to have received multiple awards for both my teaching and my research.

-Broadly, my research interests involve computational biology and general mathematical modelling of biological processes, systems, and phenomena.
-In particular, I am currently interested in applying machine learning/artificial intelligence techniques in tandem with differential equations and stochastic models to answer questions of cancer stem cell evolution and treatment response in the study of human cancers.
+Broadly, my research interests have involved computational biology and general mathematical modelling of biological processes, systems, and phenomena.
+In particular, my Ph.D.
+Thesis was interested in applying machine learning/artificial intelligence techniques in tandem with differential equations and stochastic models to answer questions of cancer stem cell evolution and treatment response in the study of human cancers.
 I find biological systems to be fascinating in their complexity and hope to elucidate their behaviour by using stochastic machine learning techniques coupled with traditional models.
 After all, nature has no compunction to regulate towards easy description even if it does so in aggregate.

-Here you will find useful information about me, my research interests, teaching and tutorial resources, and random musings, both mathematical and otherwise, of mine in the blog.
+Here you will find useful information about me, my research interests, teaching and tutorial resources, and updates of what I'm up to.
 Please contact me if you have any questions!